tgstoecker/A2TEA.Workflow/README.md

 6) Run A2TEA with (exchange XX for the amount of cores you can offer):
-`snakemake --cores XX --use-conda`  (remove `use-conda` if you installed all software into one conda environment - option 2)
+`snakemake --cores XX --use-conda`  (add `--use-singularity` if you want to use the singularity image - option 2)

 # Important note on cDNA vs genomic fasta as choice for a species/ecotype/etc.:
 cDNA input leads to kallisto as quantification software.
 This is much faster than using STAR and also requires much less resources.
 However, since our approach focuses on gene loci, the transcript-level quantification of kallisto needs to be aggregated to gene level as part of the differential expression analysis.
 This is done via the "makeTxDbFromGFF" function of the "GenomicFeatures" package in R (requires as input gff3 of gtf file).
-It works really well for the annotation files I have tested so far but this is i.m.O. a source of potential errors if e.g. non-standard annotations are used.
+It works really well for the annotation files we have tested so far but this is a potential source of errors if e.g. non-standard annotations are used.
 In such cases, changes to the tximport.R script in scripts/ might be necessary - or one switches to the genomic FASTA/ STAR-based approach which directly quantifies at gene-level.
-For both tximport and (cDNA route) or featureCounts (gDNA route) we require an annotation file.
+For both tximport and (cDNA route) or featureCounts (gDNA route) require an annotation file.
 The workflow uses gffread to standardize any supplied gff, gff3, gtf annotation file to a common .gtf standard so that downstream steps work.

 # Some additional important pointers on usage:
 1) Make sure that there are no ":" in your peptide fasta headers (e.g. custom headers) - this will lead to problems because orthofinder exchanges ":" for "_"
 2) As explained under General Usage 5) it is important that pep. fasta headers and either gene or transcript names as found in the annotation match.
 If you perform isoform filtering yourself, take note that transcripts not found in the pep. fasta won't be part of the downstream phylogenetic and combinatory analyses.
 These additional transcripts will however be quantified and their differential expression calculated.
 In the final diff. exp. output HOG_DE.a2tea they will appear but will be put into the singleton category.
 Depending on your downstream analyses you should consider removing such cases.
 An easy workaround is simply removing all secondary transcripts/isoforms from the annotation files as well before starting A2TEA.